 Lahaina, Maui, Hawaii is home to Whaler’s Locker, your favorite Hawaiian shop.
 Lahaina is a historic Hawaiian village on the west side of Maui.
-In the early nineteenth century, Lahaina was the capital of the Hawaiian Kingdom, and during the whaling boom in the mid-1800s, Lahaina was home to whalers from around the world.
+In the early 19th century, Lahaina was the capital of the Hawaiian Kingdom, and during the whaling boom in the mid-1800s, Lahaina was home to whalers from around the world.

 Whaling was a worldwide business about 150 years ago, and by 1846, America owned about 640 whaling ships - the most in the world.
-Whaler’s hunted for whales to use them for oil, perfumes, and baleen, which is cartilage extracted from whale’s jaws used for umbrellas and corsets.
+Whalers hunted for whales to use them for oil, perfumes, and baleen, which is cartilage extracted from whales' jaws used for umbrellas and corsets.
 Just 50 years later, the whaling industry was dead and gone due to a combination of dwindling supply and demand.

-Herman Melville, the author of the classic book, Moby Dick, took leave in Lahaina, and today, you can still get a feel for the way it was back then.
+Herman Melville, the author of the classic book, "Moby Dick," took leave in Lahaina, and today, you can still get a feel for the way it was back then.
 Lahaina is on the National Register of Historic Places and is rich with amazing sites and experiences, making it a spectacular vacation spot.

 If you’re one of the millions of people planning a vacation to Maui each year, come to Lahaina!
 You will have the Hawaiian experience of a lifetime, plus you’ll be able to pop into Whaler’s Locker to say hi and take a piece of Hawaii home with you.
 Enjoy our recommendations of places to see, eat, shop, and relax, whatever your vacation style is.

-Top Five Places to See in Lahaina
+Top 5 Places to See in Lahaina

-For the history buff: Old Lahaina Courthouse.
+2. For the history buff: Old Lahaina Courthouse.
 Located by the harbor in Lahaina, this strategically placed old customs building cut down on the rampant smuggling that was occurring in the whaling era.
 The building was home to the courthouse, the governor’s office, and the jail.
 Today, the Lahaina visitors center is on the first floor, and on the second floor, you will find the Lahaina Heritage Museum.
 The building also has two art galleries.
 In one, cool location, you can get a lot of information and history!
 Admission is free, and hours are 9:00 am to 5:00 pm daily.

-For the nature lover: Punakea Palms.
+3. For the nature lover: Punakea Palms.
 If you love the outdoors and coconuts, you can’t skip a coconut farm tasting tour!
 Coconut trees are an essential multipurpose tree in Hawaiian history and Hawaii still today.
 From building shelters to food, and even sports, coconut trees are used in many ways.
 On the coconut farm tasting tour, you will learn to share the passion that the native people have for coconuts, how farms are maintained, the lifecycle of a coconut tree, and you will learn how to open and taste coconuts at different stages of maturation.
 Tours are by appointment and run about two hours in length.

-For the animal lover: Maui Animal Farm.
+4. For the animal lover: Maui Animal Farm.
 Maui’s favorite petting zoo is great for families, but even if you don’t have kids with you, you will love your visit with both the rare and more typical farm animals!
 The farm’s mission is to share their love for animals by educating others on the importance of animals to the culture, history, and agriculture of Hawaii.
 Currently, Maui Animal Farm requires reservations for all visits to the farm.

-For the spiritual soul: Lahaina Jodo Mission.
+5. For the spiritual soul: Lahaina Jodo Mission.
 In 1931 this Buddist temple settled in its current location after first establishing itself in a private home in 1912 to spread Japanese Buddhism in Lahaina.
 You’ll feel like you’ve left Maui and entered Japan when you see the biggest Buddha statue outside of Asia.
 You can visit free of charge unless you care to make a voluntary contribution.

-For those who want to taste it all: Hawaii Tasting Tour.
+1. For those who want to taste it all: Hawaii Tasting Tour.
 On this excellent walking tour, you will experience a “progressive meal” where you visit a different Lahaina restaurant for each course!
 This tasting tour is the perfect experience for your first dinner in Lahaina, so you can get a feel for which restaurants you might want to visit again on your stay.

-For fine dining: Fleetwood’s.
+4. For fine dining: Fleetwood’s.
 Enjoy the Hawaiian ocean views at an up-scale rooftop restaurant and bar created by Fleetwood Mac’s frontman, Mick Fleetwood.
 Enjoy American foods you’re accustomed to while in paradise.

-For local cuisine: Aloha Mixed Plate.
+5. For local cuisine: Aloha Mixed Plate.
 This relaxed beachside restaurant will give you an authentic taste of Hawaii with their large portions of traditional Hawaiian platters at moderate prices.